Processors Tab

 Post-Script

 Post-scripts execute after the response is received.
-Use them to inspect response data, log results for debugging, or perform custom validation.
+Use them to inspect response data, save values to environment variables, log results for debugging, or perform custom validation.

 Available APIs